tardis-sn/tardis/docs/governance.rst

 For 6 months the previous position holder will act in an advisory role to the new position holder.

 **Term rules for the PI:** The selection of the PI will follow a similar process with the difference that their terms are 5 years (renewable once for another 5 years).
-A re-election for the role of PI is advertised in TARDIS core and will be selected from members of this group (unless the group decides on an outsider with 2/3 majority).
+A re-election for the role of PI is advertised in TARDIS-core and will be selected from members of this group (unless the group decides on an outsider with 2/3 majority).

 Financial Decisions
 -------------------

-Financial decisions can only be made by the PI but they have to inform TARDIS-core with a reasonable lead-time to allow them to raise any objections.
+Financial decisions can only be made by the PI but they have to inform TARDIS-core with a reasonable lead time to allow them to raise any objections.
 The TARDIS-core can veto decisions with a 2/3 majority.